jackBrioschi/integration.Qlikv2/README.md

 You already have a mashup based on capabilities API?
 No worries, it is always fully compatible.
 Take a look to our Embedded Analytics migration page betwen Qlik Sense Client Managed and Qlik Cloud

+### Qlik Cloud offers more than just embedded analytics
+Prior to the advent of Qlik Cloud, Qlik's Web Integration was totally focused on providing users with the ability to embed analytics developed within Qlik Sense dashboards.